google/accompanist/docs/testharness.md

 the default configuration as specified by the user and the system should be used.

-The mechanism that the test harness uses to override the configuration (`ContextThemeWrapper`) is currently not supported by layoutlib, meaning `TestHarness` will not work in Android Studio previews or screenshot testing that uses layoutlib.
+The mechanism that the test harness uses to override the configuration (`ContextThemeWrapper`) is not fully supported by layoutlib.
+In particular, alternate resources are available just by using `TestHarness`.

 ## Download